Sports Betting Odds: How Betting Lines Work

 Fractional

-Fractional odds are also referred to as British odds are often found in horse racing betting.
-They are often displayed on oddsboards using a backslash or hyphen.
+Fractional odds, also referred to as British odds, are often found in horse racing betting.
+They are often displayed on odds boards using a backslash or hyphen.

-For example, a horse named Any Given Saturday is 7/1 or 7-1 to win the upcoming race means you can win $7 for every $1 wagered.
-If the odds were reversed at 1/7 or 1-7, you’d need to risk $7 for every $1 you hoped to win on the heavy favorite.
+For example, a horse named Any Given Saturday is 7/1 or 7-1 to win the upcoming race, meaning you can win $7 for every $1 wagered.
+If the odds were reversed to 1/7 or 1-7, you’d need to risk $7 for every $1 you hoped to win on the heavy favorite.

 Decimal

-If you travel to Europe at any point and check out the local sports oddsboard, chances are you’ll see decimal sports odds, also known as continental odds.
-Potential winnings are calculated by taking the odds multiplied the wager.
+If you travel to Europe at any point and check out the local sports odds board, chances are you’ll see decimal sports odds, also known as continental odds.
+Potential winnings are calculated by taking the odds multiplied by the wager.

 For example, a -250 moneyline favorite in the United States would equal a 1.40 decimal odds favorite in Europe.
 If you risked $100 and the bet won, you’d win $40 on top of the original wager of $100 for a total payout of $140.